 - if the matter would be better handled by another organisation or by a Fair Trading Motor Vehicle Inspector.

 How does Fair Trading facilitate the dispute resolution process?

-If the matter is referred to a Motor Vehicle Inspector, a meeting at the dealership or repairer’s workshop will be arranged with all involved parties.
+If the matter is referred to a Motor Vehicle Inspector, the Inspector will contact you and the business involved in the dispute to seek a mutual resolution to your complaint.
+If required, the Inspector may arrange a meeting with all involved parties at the dealership or repairer’s workshop to view the vehicle to assist in resolving the dispute.
 Fair Trading inspectors are qualified tradespeople, who provide impartial assistance, meaning they do not represent either party.
 Trade qualified inspector’s in some instances are able to issue rectification orders to assist in the resolution of your dispute if repair work on a vehicle is incomplete or defective, or if a dealer guarantee has not been met.
-If a resolution is reached a Motor Vehicle Complaint Inspection Advice will be issued.
+If a meeting is arranged to view the vehicle, both parties will be provided with a copy of the Complaint Inspection Advice.

 What is the role of the Fair Trading officer?

 Fair Trading officers are skilled in the area of dispute resolution and will:

 - provide impartial advice to the parties with a dispute